tyoma/micro-profiler/README.md

 # Trust in OpenSource?

 MicroProfiler comes with no spyware/malware.
 You are free to checkout the latest sources and build it yourself.
 You will only have to have MSVC 2010+ and Visual Studio SDK.
-The sourcecode can be found here: **[https://github.com/tyoma/micro-profiler](https://github.com/tyoma/micro-profiler)**
+The sourcecode can be found here:Â **[https://github.com/tyoma/micro-profiler](https://github.com/tyoma/micro-profiler)**

 # Usage Guidelines